MrBuyukasik/faceit-challenge/README.md

 In the project directory, you can run:

 ### `yarn`
+install project dependencies, for iOS you also use `cd ios && pod install` for first run

 ### `yarn start:api`
 First use this command to init local API